marioaldayuz/RetellAI-Web-Widget/widget-usage-guide.md

 ### "Failed to start call"
 - ✅ Verify your backend endpoint is running
-- ✅ Check CORS settings allow your domain
+- ✅ Check CORS settings allow the 3rd party domain
+- ✅ Use full URL for proxyEndpoint (not relative path)
 - ✅ Ensure your backend returns `{ access_token: "..." }`
+- ✅ Check browser network tab for CORS errors

 ### Widget not appearing
 - ✅ Include `retell-widget.css`